luszczynski/demo-howtos/cloud-native-apps/README.md

 Update `GreetingResourceTest` so it can pass in the test.
 To open, in VSCode, press `Crtl + p` and then write `GreetingResourceTest`

+First, execute the test to show it won't pass.
+Click on `Run Test`

+> It may be necessary to modified the file and save it before running the test.
+It seems to be a bug in this release.

 Now update it as follow:

 ```java